bsmith89/longev-mgen/doc/submission.md

 Nonetheless, this phylogenetic analysis suggests that the majority of the MAGs derived here had not been described at the time of this study.
-To further link our MAGs with recently generated MAGs and isolate genomes, we BLASTed translated _rpoB_ sequences against the GenBank non-redundant protein database (updated 2020-06-22).
+To further link our MAGs with recently generated MAGs and isolate genomes, we searched translated _rpoB_ sequences against the GenBank non-redundant protein database (updated 2020-06-22) using BLASTp.
 Accession numbers for the closest hits as well as the amino acid identity are reported in Table 1.
-Despite a growing number of _Muribaculaceae_ genomes deposited in public repositories, four of the eight MAGs reconstructed here have rpoB genes with less than 93% amino acid identity to their highest scoring match.
+Despite a growing number of _Muribaculaceae_ genomes deposited in public repositories, four of the eight MAGs reconstructed here have _rpoB_ genes with less than 93% amino acid identity to their highest scoring match.
 <!--
 TODO: Add information about